tonishka/tp/docs/DeveloperGuide.md

    8. Test case: `find Barry` <br>
       Expected: Person who lives in `Barry Street` and person who is named `Barry` will appear in the search result.
 A message showing the number of people matched is displayed.
    9. Test case: `find`
-      Expected: No search results are shown and error message is displayed in the status box.
+      Expected: No search results are shown and error message is displayed in the Result Display.
    10. Test case: `find n/`
-       Expected: No search results are shown and error message is displayed in the status box.
+       Expected: No search results are shown and error message is displayed in the Result Display.

 ### 8.8 List